TI-Toolkit/tokens-wiki/tokens/List►matr(.md

 # `List►matr(`

 ## Description
-Fills matrixname column by column with the elements from each specified listname.
+Fills `matrixname` column by column with the elements from each specified `listname`.

 <b>Availability</b>: Token available everywhere.